MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

 </tr>
 <tr>
   <td>Situation</td>
-  <td>In the context of this document, denotes a problem that is not part of normal operation in the Seller's network that has a possible negative impact on the operability of a Product for one or more Buyers</td>
+  <td>In the context of this document, denotes a problem that is not part of normal operation in the Seller's network</td>
   <td><a href="#8-references">[MEF113]</a></td>
 </tr>
 <tr>